 6 Tricks to Protect Children’s Teeth from Treats This Halloween

-Many of the food and drinks that we indulge in over Halloween are particularly acidic, and can lead to erosion of teeth.
-With some advance planning, however, it is possible to avoid adding tooth decay or bad breath to your nightmare list, and still maintain a healthy mouth between treats.
+Many of the foods and drinks we indulge in over Halloween are particularly acidic, and can lead to erosion of tooth enamel.
+With a little advance planning, though, it’s entirely possible to avoid adding tooth decay or bad breath to your nightmare list — and still let everyone enjoy the treats.

 #1.
 Wash Down Halloween Treats with Water